See by:open filter

 Wheeling, W.V.
 (GOIC)

-Kelly M. Cullen is the GOC Director, U.S. Career Associate Lead, and a Senior eDiscovery Career Associate in Orrick's Global Operations Center in Wheeling, W.Va.
+Kelly M. Cullen is the GOIC Director, U.S. Career Associate Lead, and a Senior eDiscovery Career Associate in Orrick's Global Operations & Innovation Center in Wheeling, W.Va.
 Kelly consults with Orrick attorneys and clients on eDiscovery strategy regarding matters in federal and state courts.

 Kelly has broad experience in all stages of discovery.
 Her practice ranges from coordinating preservation to custodian selection, collection, search terms, written discovery, depositions, and discovery-related briefing as well as significant experience leading meet and confers on contentious privilege issues in MDLs and class actions.
 Kelly also regularly advises clients on preservation and production issues associated with cloud computing.